 To properly plug a microphone into a powered speaker, plug the microphone into the mic input of the speaker.

 Note that passive loudspeakers will not be able to boost the mic level signal.
-Although signal can be transferred by plugging a microphone directly into a passive speaker, the mic level signal will only barely be able to move the speaker in order to produce sound.
+Although signal can be transferred by plugging a microphone directly into a passive speaker, the mic level signal will only barely be able to move the speaker to produce sound.

 For more info on plugging microphones into speakers, check out the following My New Microphone articles: